Xeltyck/Xeltyck/README.md

 # 💫 About Me:
-Electrical Engineer and Python Developer with experience in web application development.
+Electrical Engineer abd data analyst with Python Developer with experience in web application development.
 I love working with Python because of its flexibility and ability to solve complex problems efficiently.
 I have experience in web development using frameworks such as Flask and Django, where I have worked on web application development projects.
 I also have skills in languages and frameworks focused on FrontEnd, such as HTML, CSS, JavaScript and Bootstrap.
 Likewise, I have knowledge of version control using GIT.

 I have a strong commitment to quality work and collaborative teamwork.
 I am a detailed and careful person in every task I undertake, which allows me to identify and solve problems effectively.